The Future of Payment Services with the integration of Cryptocurrencies

-Payment, for goods and services, is something that has been on since the dawn of humanity.
-Money and the idea of its exchange through payments have evolved drastically after their inception — bartering, gold, coins, paper notes, and now, digital payment or e-Wallet.
-Over the years, the industry has recorded robust growth.
+Payment or exchange for goods and services has existed since the dawn of humanity.
+The medium of exchange for goods and services have evolved drastically after their inception — bartering, gold, coins, paper notes, and now, digital payment and the e-Wallet.

 Payment apps and portals are where the future of money and payment are heading.
 The convenience and added utility originated from the app are driving this new wave of adoption.
 According to a report published by Mordor Intelligence, the global digital payments market is expected to reach USD 7,640 billion by 2024, recording a compound annual growth rate (CAGR) of 13.7%, during the forecast period of 2019–2024.
 (Mordorintelligence, 2019)

 In a report published by Worldpay, it is also forecasted that e-Wallet will be the most frequent payment method by 2022.